mmFlux: Crowd Flow Analytics with Commodity mmWave MIMO Radar: Discussion and Future Work

-\textbf{Comparison with Prior Work:} The discussion in Sec.~\ref{sec:related_work} demonstrated a substantial gap in the literature regarding crowd flow analytics frameworks specifically designed for mmWave systems.
-To our knowledge, no existing work provides methodical extraction of crowd flow features such as dominant flow currents, split and merge points, and flow split ratios.
-That said, we benchmark any applicable component of our approach against relevant methods available.
+\textbf{Comparison with Prior Work:} Since there is no prior work on mmWave-based crowd flow analytics, as discussed earlier, we next compare specific components of the pipeline to the related work in literature.
 For instance, direct application of classical optical flow methods from the area of vision produces visibly noisy flows, as shown in Fig.~\ref{fig:denoising_perf}.
 Furthermore, mmWave flow extraction pipelines developed in other domains, e.g.,~\cite{Ding2024milliFlow}, do not generalize for crowd flows, and processing our point clouds through~\cite{Ding2024milliFlow}, for instance, produced unusable flow fields due to the scale disparity between single human activity and crowd motion.
 These comparisons highlight our proposed flow field analysis as a significant advancement in the emerging domain of mmWave crowd flow analytics.

 \textbf{The Case of Unsuccessful Flow Topology Extraction:} As stated in Sec.~\ref{sec:exp_results}, our pipeline did not completely recover the flow topology in one of the 18 structured-crowd experiments.
 Specifically, we ran 3 experiments on configuration C4 with 80\%, 50\%, and 20\% of the crowd taking the upper route at $v_1$, and in the last of these, flow topology recovery was partially successful (missed one edge), as shown in Fig.~\ref{fig:bad_recon}.
 Two key factors caused this incomplete recovery, both stemming from the highly unequal split ratio.
 First, significant occlusion, caused by the majority of the crowd traveling along the lower route, reduced visibility of the upper route.
 Second, a tree along the upper route produced persistent noisy returns that dominated the sparse crowd-related signals.
 Consequently, points pertaining to the true crowd flow were discarded as noise.
 For such cases, a more granular analysis over smaller temporal windows is an avenue for future work.